 10active = [4096] * 40

 2admit 64K request: FalseOnce you understand the two-phase bottleneck, the next question is how production systems work around it.
-Engineering teams use three major techniques to smooth the tradeoffs between prefill and decode and maximize hardware utilization.
+Three practical techniques smooth tradeoffs between prefill and decode or increase useful serving capacity.

 On shared serving hardware, large prefills can delay decode operations, creating a TTFT-TPS tradeoff: prioritizing new prefills can stall existing decode streams.